content-services/zest/release/docs/TasksAPI.md

 	startedAt := time.Now() // time.Time | Filter results where started_at matches value (optional)
 	startedAtGt := time.Now() // time.Time | Filter results where started_at is greater than value (optional)
 	startedAtGte := time.Now() // time.Time | Filter results where started_at is greater than or equal to value (optional)
-	startedAtLt := time.Now() // time.Time | Filter results where started_at is less than value (optional)
+	startedAtIsnull := true // bool | Filter results where started_at has a null value (optional) startedAtLt := time.Now() // time.Time | Filter results where started_at is less than value (optional)
 	startedAtLte := time.Now() // time.Time | Filter results where started_at is less than or equal to value (optional)
 	startedAtRange := []time.Time{time.Now()} // []time.Time | Filter results where started_at is between two comma separated values (optional)